WestleyArgentum/campaign-contribution-steaming-example/README.md

 This visualization is driven by data from the [Center for Responsive Politics](https://www.opensecrets.org/) and [Maplight](http://maplight.org/).

 ### To Run
-First, aquire the data!
-Right now that means emailing me at WestleyArgentum@gmail.com
+First, unzip the data!
+Extract `./contribution-vis/data.zip` into `./contribution-vis/data/`.
+You're new `data` directory should contain `contributions.json` and `industries.json`.

 ```
 cd committee-contribution-vis